yarpose/YARPOSE.Micromagic_PD/README.md

 The mmi_pd tool suite is a public-domain version  of [Micromagic](https://www.micromagic.com).
 All the credits are belong to its originators.

 # Related Projects
-Please follow us to have informed about related projects:
+Please follow us to be informed about related projects:

 <p>